 Relatives and friends may call at the Bryce Funeral Home, Inc. 276 Pawling Avenue Troy on Saturday, January 4, 2020 from 9-10:45 AM with a service to follow at 11AM with Rev. Edward Kacerguis, officiating.

 Interment will be in St. Mary's Cemetery Troy.

-To send flowers to Robert 'Bob' R. Reeves' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Robert 'Bob' R. Reeves, please visit our floral store.